-Cannot administer the Chinese or Armenian versions of the mail questionnaire because there is no corresponding HHCAHPS-approved telephone interview for these languages.
+Vendors are not permitted to administer the Chinese or Armenian versions of the mail questionnaire because there is no corresponding HHCAHPSapproved telephone interview for these languages.

 See Chapter VII of the Protocols and Guidelines Manual for detailed requirements and procedures for mixed-mode administration.